 Don’t be afraid to ask anywhere and everywhere if they have work.
-I met a lady in Emerald a couple of years back and she had got a weeks work in a local coffee shop.
+I met a lady in Emerald a couple of years back and she won a week’s worth of work in a local coffee shop.
 She had been in there for a coffee, could see they were flat out and just asked if they needed a hand.

 This approach often works well in caravan parks, take-aways and pubs as well.
 Even just chatting to the locals in the pub could lead to work.

 Sometimes you don’t even need to be looking for work and it will be offered to you.
 Recently we were offered work at a pub in outback Queensland and Brenden was asked if he wanted to drive a water cart.
 So the work is definitely out there.